genbs/poste-italiane-parser/README.md

 This repository does not include test PDFs to avoid committing sensitive personal data.
 Instead, tests are designed to run against result files.

-To run the test suite, you must first create a [my-test-name].test_result file for each test case.
-This file is a simple key-value store containing the expected output for a given PDF.
-At the end of file, you can insert a JSON with the transactions; the tests will check that the rows are present.
+To run the test suite, you must first create a `[my-test-name].test.json` file for each test case.
+This file is json formatted and should contain the expected output structure.
+Here is an example of how to structure your test result file:

 ```json
 {